bem-site/bem-method/blog/bem-feedback/bem-feedback.en.md

 who use BEM in their work.
 This allows us to gather as much useful and important feedback as possible.

 Thank you very much in advance, and **Stay BEMed**!

+P.S.
+Finally, we have launched a subscription to [news mailing list](https://en.bem.info/subscribe).
+So, it is even easier now to stay in the know of product news, important releases, documentation updates, events and conferences about BEM as well as other topics!